mmakino/liri-node-app/README.md

 ### Description

 LIRI understands and reponds to the following four commands:
-  1) concert-this
+  1) concert-this      -- search for an artist or band concert information
-  2) spotify-this-song
+  2) spotify-this-song -- search for an information about a song on Spotify
-  3) movie-this
+  3) movie-this        -- search for a movie information on OMDb
-  4) do-what-it-says
+  4) do-what-it-says   -- reads search commands from a text file random.txt

 #### Usages and Outputs (requirements)